Ivo-Balbaert/The_Way_to_Jai/book/29_Interacting with C.md

 ## 29.3 Mapping a dynamic library
 Functions from a dynamic library (.dll/.so file) also need two directives to be specified.

-The **#library** directive specifies a file (library) for foreign functions.
+The **#library** directive specifies a file (library) for foreign functions written in C, Jai or another language.
 For example, if you want to use the `lz4` fast-compression C library in your Jai code, you specify it as:
 `lz4 :: #library "liblz4";`

 The path to the foreign library is best expressed as relative to the program file, for example: FMOD :: `#library "../../lib/fmod";`